bustroker/Bustroker.AzureAppConfiguration/readme.md

 >**Note: DO NOT configure the configuration refreshing middleware (app.UseAzureAppConfiguration()), which is actually the whole point.**

+### Using Configuration values
-### To use the configuration values, inject IOptionsSnapshot into the Controller
+To use the configuration values, inject IOptionsSnapshot into the Controller
 ```
 // AzAppConfigurationController.cs
 [ApiController]